Marblehead 250:

 A collection of artifacts, biographies, timelines, and other information about Marblehead and the Revolutionary War.

-The committee meets monthly, usually on the 4th Monday of the month at 2:30pm on Zoom.
+The committee meets monthly, usually on a Monday at 2:30pm on Zoom.
 Please visit www.marblehead.org for agendas and log-in information.
 All are welcome.

 Committee Members and Organizations: